TylerBrinkley/Enums.NET/README.md

     }

 ## How Is It Type-Safe
-As you may know there is no way to constrain a type or method's generic type parameter to an Enum in C#.
+There is currently no way to constrain a type or method's generic type parameter to an enum in C#.
 This is a limitation the C# compiler imposes, not a limitation of the CLR itself thus a valid .NET assembly can contain these constraints.
 How this library works is that the C# compiler can understand when this constraint is applied, it just can't express it.
-Utilizing Simon Cropp's Fody.ExtraConstraints, Enums.NET is able to automatically apply a post-processing step on build to the compiled assembly to add these constraints to the assembly, thus achieving type safety.
+Utilizing Simon Cropp's Fody, on build a post-processing step is applied to the compiled Enums.NET assembly to add these constraints to the assembly, thus achieving type safety.

 ## Interface
-EnumsNET.Enums static class for type-safe standard enum operations, with many exposed as C# extension methods.
+`EnumsNET.Enums` static class for type-safe standard enum operations, with many exposed as C# extension methods.

-EnumsNET.FlagEnums static class for type-safe flag enum operations, with many exposed as C# extension methods.
+`EnumsNET.FlagEnums` static class for type-safe flag enum operations, with many exposed as C# extension methods.

-EnumsNET.Unsafe.UnsafeEnums static class for standard enum operations without the enum constraint for use in generic programming.
+`EnumsNET.Unsafe.UnsafeEnums` static class for standard enum operations without the enum constraint for use in generic programming.

-EnumsNET.Unsafe.UnsafeFlagEnums static class for flag enum operations without the enum constraint for use in generic programming.
+`EnumsNET.Unsafe.UnsafeFlagEnums` static class for flag enum operations without the enum constraint for use in generic programming.

-EnumsNET.NonGeneric.NonGenericEnums static class for non-generic standard enum operations, mostly a superset of .NET's System.Enum class.
+`EnumsNET.NonGeneric.NonGenericEnums` static class for non-generic standard enum operations, mostly a superset of .NET's `System.Enum` class.

-EnumsNET.NonGeneric.NonGenericFlagEnums static class for non-generic flag enum operations.
+`EnumsNET.NonGeneric.NonGenericFlagEnums` static class for non-generic flag enum operations.

 ## Requirements
 .NET Framework 2.0 or greater, .NET Standard support to come